Looking for the best glue for jewelry?

 Instant glue is normally used for items that don’t require strong adhesives.
 That’s because instant glue has a thin consistency, dries fast, and is nearly invisible.
 It can do in light jewelry repairs like securing the end of a cord.

-Also known as cement, this is a high-strength jewelry adhesive and a great option for minute jewelry making processes like adding embellishments or working with small gems in pave-type jewelry.
+Also known as cement, this is a high-strength jewelry adhesive and a great option for minute jewelry making processes.
+This is the best glue for jewelry repair or add-ons like adding embellishments or working with small gems in pave-type jewelry.

 Jewelers cement dries fast and mostly comes with custom applicators to help you use in small spaces.